andela-jwan/rails_testing_with_capybara/README.md

     rails g model Vendor name:string
     ```

-    Then migrate our database (from here on our, that means to run this command:)
+    Then migrate our database (since that generator creates a migration.
+From here on out, migrating means to run this command:)

     ```Bash
     rake db:migrate